Hallasan: Transport

-Site to search information about Korean transportation.
-(Korean)

 Gwaneumsa Trail

 To go to Gwaneumsa Trail by car, you should use road number 1117 which connects Jeju Arra-dong Mountain and Tamra Education Center and Cheon-Wangsa.
 From Jeju city hall to Gwaneumsa Information Center, it takes about 25 minutes and from Seogwipo city hall, it takes about 50 minutes.
 If you want to use public transportation, ride Jeju city bus number 475.
 This bus does not enter the city, so riders have to get off and transfer at the entrance of Jeju University.
 In the past, it operated only on weekends and holidays, but it can be used on weekdays since the 2017 bus route reorganization.
 If you have to take a bus to Jeju city or Seogwipo city, the closest stop is Jeju medical center at 5.16 road.
 It takes about 40~50 minutes on foot.
 This bus comes until 20:20.

 Eorimok Trail

 To go to Eorimok Trail by car, you should use road number 1139 (or 1100), which connect Jeju City and Seogwipo City Jungmun-dong.
 From Jeju city hall, it takes about 35 minutes and from Jungmun-dong, it takes about 50 minutes.
 If you want to use public transportation, ride bus number 240.
 (Dispense interval about 1hr.)